SpiessSolution/ecg_hrv_pipeline/readme.md

 It is advised to use the pipeline in the following way:

 1. Apply the pipeline to all recordings.
 Make sure to enable the export of quality-control visualizations.
-2. Per participant / dyad, do the following:
+2. Run the notebook in `~notebooks/CleanConcatenate HRV metrics.ipynb`.
+This notebook loads all the excel files with the HRV metrics that the pipeline has exported and does some outlier identification.
+The notebook allows you to specify how strict you want to be in considering an HRV value as outlier.
+The notebook creates a new folder in `~data/hrv` that contains a file called `cleaned_hrv_data.xlsx`.
+3. Use the Excel sheet to identify outliers.
+You can use the columns *segment_outliers* and  *HRV_RMSSD_plausible_z_score_outlier* for that purpose.
+4. Per outlier:
-   1. Go to `~reports/QA/` identify the participant / dyad and have a look at the visualizations to get an overall impression of the data quality and peak-detection performance.
+   1. Go to `~reports/QA/` identify the participant / dyad and have a look at the visualizations to get an impression of the data quality and peak-detection performance.
+This allows you to make a decision whether:
-   2. Go to `~data/processed` identify the participant / dyad and have a look at the HRV metric (e.g., RMSSD) and check for outliers across the analysis windows and / or segments.
-You can use the column analysis window / segment name in combination with the QA visualization to decide:
-      1. If you want to flag the HRV value(s) as outliers and disregard them from further analyses
+   2. 1.
+You disregard the HRV outlier from further analyses
       2. If you want to use Mindware to manually clean the data and to have Mindware calculate the RMSSD value for that segment.
 In this case, make sure to use the same analysis window in Mindware.
 The RMSSD calculation should be the same.
+TIP: use the columns start_index and stop_index from the Excel sheet to verify that the timing of the segment in the pipeline corresponds to the timing of the segment in Mindware.
       3. If you want to try different parameter settings for the mother and / or child using the functions provided in `src/utils/parameters.py`.
 Information about which parameter settings are available can be seen on the [Neurokit2 documentation](https://neuropsychology.github.io/NeuroKit/functions/ecg.html).

 ## Requirements